pjmaninang/Financial-Insights-Excel-Tableau-Project/README.md

 ## Limitations

-- Total debt is not broken down into yearly or monthly payments per customer, so the DTI figures are more of a broad DTI figure based on overall total debt and yearly income
+- Total debt is not broken down into yearly or monthly payments per customer, so the DTI figures are more of a broad DTI figure based on overall total debt and yearly income, which has lead to some inflated DTI values